OleksandraFedotova/homepage/README.md

 My very own personal website.
 Basically this is just a résumé.

-Here You can find standart content of web-page
+Here You can find basic content of every web-page
  - HTML;
  - CSS;

- -Images et;
-Hope You'll like it;)
+**Hope You'll like it;)